jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 {{< gist jwulf 183b62dce9d1cfe70f05201f6599495a >}}

-to this (with backwards compatibility):
+to this, _with backwards-compatibility_:

 {{< gist jwulf 4a3c8a3c10d3dc886b49b573a5c4e8fc >}}

-Going to the third signature, with a single object parameter, will be a small amount of additional code.
-A new signature overload, a line or two in the decoder, then changes to documentation and a test or two.
+Going to the third signature, with a single object parameter, will be a small amount of additional code: a new signature overload, a line or two in the decoder, then changes to documentation, and a test or two (_because I don't touch the implementation, just the run-time decoder_).

 And to think: